 These issues mostly come down to an issue of contrast.
 Contrast is how different two or more colors are from each other.

-If your colors aren’t contrasted enough, your law firm web design elements may be hard to distinguish, especially if the two colors involve text.
+If your law office colors aren’t contrasted enough, your law firm web design elements may be hard to distinguish, especially if the two colors involve text.

 This can be frustrating to your current and potential clients who are trying to navigate the resources on your website, and this can be extra difficult for clients who have impaired vision.